CDCgov/covid19-forecast-hub/README.md

 ## Using Hub Data In Downstream Products

-If you are building a product (e.g., a dashboard, analysis pipeline, or evaluation) downstream of `covid19-forecast-hub` that uses data from this hub, please note the following:.
+If you are building a product (e.g., a dashboard, analysis pipeline, or evaluation) downstream of `covid19-forecast-hub` that uses data from this hub, please follow the guidance in this section.

 ### Prefer Hubverse Tooling Over Direct File Paths